-We rely on third parties to conduct some of our preclinical studies and clinical trials and some aspects of our research and preclinical testing and on third-party contract manufacturing organizations to manufacture and supply our preclinical and clinical materials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials, research, manufacturing or testing.
+We have in the past and may in the future rely on third parties to conduct some of our preclinical studies and clinical trials and some aspects of our research and preclinical testing and on third-party contract manufacturing organizations to manufacture and supply our preclinical and clinical materials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials, research, manufacturing or testing.

-Although we have our own lab to conduct some preclinical studies for NOV004, we currently rely and expect to continue to rely on third parties, such as CROs, clinical data management organizations, medical institutions, and clinical investigators, to conduct some aspects of our research and preclinical testing and our clinical trials.
+We rely and expect to continue to rely on third parties, such as CROs, clinical data management organizations, medical institutions, and clinical investigators, to conduct some aspects of our research and preclinical testing and our clinical trials.
 We also rely on third-party contract manufacturing organizations to manufacture and supply our preclinical and clinical materials.
 Any of these third parties may terminate their engagements with us or be unable to fulfill their contractual obligations.
-If we need to enter into alternative arrangements, it would delay our drug development activities.
+If we need to enter into alternative arrangements, it would delay our future drug development activities.

 Our reliance on these third parties for research and development activities reduces our control over these activities but does not relieve us of our responsibilities.
 For example, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
-Moreover, the FDA requires us to comply with current good clinical practice regulations, or GCP, for conducting, recording, and reporting the results of clinical trials to assure that data and reported results are credible, reproducible and accurate and that the rights, integrity, and confidentiality of trial participants are protected.
-We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database within certain timeframes.
+Moreover, the FDA requires us to comply with current good clinical practice regulations ("GCP") for conducting, recording, and reporting the results of clinical trials to assure that data and reported results are credible, reproducible and accurate and that the rights, integrity, and confidentiality of trial participants are protected.
+We also are required to register any future clinical trials and post the results of completed clinical trials on a government-sponsored database within certain timeframes.
 Failure to do so can result in fines, adverse publicity, and civil and criminal sanctions.